-- 1. The offered unit is inaccessible to any adult family member's place of employment, education job training, children's day care, or an educational program for children with disabilities.
-The family must demonstrate that accepting the apartment offer would require the adult household member to quit a job, drop out of an educational institution or job training program, or take a child out of day care or an educational program for children with disabilities. - 2.
-A member of the family is temporarily hospitalized or recovering from illness, as verified by a healthcare professional.
-The hospitalization or recovery from illness must pertain to the principal household member, other household members (as confirmed during the processing of the transfer for placement on the Wait List), or a live-in aide necessary to the care of the principal household member. - 3.
-The offered apartment is inappropriate for the resident family's disability. - 4.
-The family does not need any disabled-accessible features in the apartment offered, and the family does not want to be subject to a 30-day notice to move if a family later requires those features. - 5.
-The offered unit is in such a location that travel to and from the doctor at the new unit would create a hardship for any elderly or disabled family member. - 6.
+- 3. The offered apartment is inappropriate for the resident family's disability. - 4.
+The family does not need any disabled-accessible features in the apartment offered, and the family does not want to be subject to a 30-day notice to move if a family later requires those features. - The offered unit is in such a location that travel to and from the doctor at the new unit would create a hardship for any elderly or disabled family member. - 6.
 Other good cause which RRHA may accept in its sole discretion.